 Prune Dwarf Virus Info

 Prune dwarf virus is a systemic viral infection.
-Most prevalent in cherries, plums and other stone fruits can be infected.
-Also known as sour cherry yellows, prune dwarf virus is spread by pruning with infected tools, budding, grafting.
+It is most prevalent in cherries, plums, and other stone fruits.
+Also known as sour cherry yellows, prune dwarf virus is spread by pruning with infected tools, budding, and grafting.
 Infected trees can also produce infected seed.

 Prune dwarf virus symptoms initially start with a yellow mottling of the leaves.
 After this, the leaves will suddenly drop.
 New leaves may regrow, but they soon become mottled and drop as well.
 In older trees, the leaves may form narrow and long, like willow foliage.